Where to stay in Hanoi with video and comparative table

-This is the most interesting part of Hanoi with local people still working in the streets, welding and hammering, shops selling everything you need, including bird cages (just in case you are after some bulky stuff).
+This is the most interesting part of Hanoi with local people still working in the streets, welding and hammering, and shops selling everything you need, including birdcages (just in case you are after some bulky stuff).

 It can be less so if you want to feel part of the local life and in this case, you probably want to book your accommodation elsewhere.

 There are some great options though.
 It’s also cheaper than in other parts of the city.

 It’s technically speaking in the French Quarter, however, less than 10 minutes walking from the Old Quarter core.
-It’s a beautiful old style building with one of the best retro design and service in Hanoi.
+It’s a beautiful old-style building with one of the best retro designs and services in Hanoi.

 You can find replica clothes, shoes, bags etc literally everywhere in the Old Quarter.

-Be aware that the famous Dong Xuan market is mostly dedicated to retails/wholesale and they do not sell to the public.
+Be aware that the famous Dong Xuan market is mostly dedicated to wholesalers and they do not sell to the public.
 In saying that it’s a great place to wander around and surely for photography.

 Bargaining is a must, similar to Thailand if you are used to it.
 Start with 40-50% less than asked and meet somewhere in the middle.
 The sellers are used to that and it can be actually good fun when done with a smile and a laugh.